giacomograzia/BEP_CITaDOG/README.md

-# Case-Inclusive Transparency for a Digital and Open Government (CITaDOG)
+# Information Extraction from Dutch Administrative Decisions: A Comparison of Supervised NLP Techniques and Unsupervised Large Language Models

-brief description of what project does.
+This repository is part of the Case-Inclusive Transparency for a Digital and Open Government (CITaDOG) project by Tilburg University.
+The project aims to enhance transparency in administrative decision-making through the development of scalable and adaptable NLP techniques.
+This repository contains code and datasets used to extract key metadata—such as recipients, dates, legal references, and legal effects—from Dutch administrative decisions by the *Autoriteit Consument & Markt* (ACM).
+By comparing supervised machine learning models with unsupervised approaches using Large Language Models (here implemented using the OpenAI api), the research offers insights into the trade-offs between precision, scalability, and adaptability in information extraction tasks in the context of Dutch Adminstrative Decisions.

 ## Table of Contents
 - [Installation](#installation)